mongodb-partners/mongo-rocks/README.md

 ## RocksDB Storage Engine Module for MongoDB

-**Important:** Last stable version of MongoRocks is 3.4.
-MongoRocks 3.6 and later should compile, but are not yet ready to be used in production.
+**Important:** Last stable version of MongoRocks is 3.4 and 4.0(.3).
+MongoRocks 3.6 should compile, but are not yet ready to be used in production.

 ### TL;DR

+#### MongoRocks3.2 and MongoRocks3.4
 Execute this series of commands to compile MongoDB with RocksDB storage engine:

     # install compression libraries (zlib, bzip2, snappy):